Have you ever walked past an amazing food stall whilst travelling and felt nervous about trying the local food?

 ‘Mont Lin Ma Yar’ translates in English to the ‘husband and wife snack’, which is lovely seeing as this snack is made of two halves sandwiched together (aww).
 Rice flour batter is cooked in a dimpled pan and can contain yellow peas or quails eggs along with a bit of green such a chives.
 Coupled perfection from Burma’s street food scene.

-Call, email or live chat with us to find out where we can take YOU on a street food adventure.
+Feeling hungry?
+Find out where we can take YOU on a street food adventure